Did you know there are almost 70 different sunflower species?

 1. Black-Eyed Susan

 One of the first things you need to check is the temperature of the soil.
-These plants germinate better when the soil temperature has met or exceeded 70 degrees F. In certain parts of North America, it is recommended to plant the seeds between March and May.
+These plants germinate better when the soil temperature has met or exceeded 70 degrees F. In certain parts of North America, planting the seeds between March and May is recommended.

-Since these flowers are similar to Sun Flowers, they enjoy plenty of sunlight.
-That is why, it is recommended to grow them in full sun, although you can also try partial shade.
+Since these flowers are similar to Sunflowers, they enjoy plenty of sunlight.
+As such, it’s highly recommended to grow them in full sun, although you can also try partial shade.

 2. Gerbera Daisy

-Upon maturing, they can produce three-inch flowers in different colors like red, magenta, purple, orange, yellow, and even salmon.
+Upon maturing, they can produce 3-inch flowers in different colors like red, magenta, purple, orange, yellow, and even salmon.
 In certain instances, they may even be bi-colored.

 As with any other Sunflower lookalike, you need to water it frequently for the best results.
 Also, snip the withered flowers once in a while.
 This will boost flowering, especially during the winter months.

 Perfectly named, these plants are a group of perennials belonging to the same Asteraceae family as the Black-Eyed Susan.

 Like sunflowers, they too, are known for their bright yellow hues and long leaves.
 Upon maturing, they make just the perfect border in your wildflower garden.
 As with the Black-Eyed Susan, the False Sunflowers are easy to grow and care for.